solid-contrib/solid-tutorial-angular/chapter1.md

 Putting this simple functionality together in using the AngularJS framework (with lumx extensions) it is possible to create a simple demo:

   [Live Demo](http://melvincarvalho.github.io/helloworld/)

+## Summary

+In this chapter we have shown how to identify and verify a user using delegated login and WebID.
+We have packaged the code into an angularJS app and presented a simple demo.
+In the next chapter we will show how to save data to your Personal Online Data Store (Pod).

 ## See Also